conjure-cp/conjure/docs/essence.rst

 +--------------------+---------------------------------------------------------+

 It is currently not possible to directly invert ``toMSet``, ``toRelation``, and ``toSet``.
-Although it is possible to describe the set of tuples of a function ``f`` by means of ``toSet(f)``, there is currently no inverse operation to turn the tuples back into a function.
+For instance, although it is possible to describe the set of tuples of a function ``f`` by means of ``toSet(f)``, there is currently no inverse operation to turn the tuples back into a function.

-It is always possible to use the declarative form
+However, it is possible to use the declarative forms

 .. code-block:: essence

    find R : relation int(0..1) --> int(0..1)
    such that toSet(R) = {(0,0),(0,1),(1,1)}

+   find f : function int(0..1) --> int(0..1)
+   such that toSet(f) = {(0,0),(1,1)}

-to recover the relation, multiset, or function that corresponds to a set of tuples.
+to refer to the relation, multiset, or function that corresponds to a set of tuples.
-Note that this will fail if the function corresponding to the set of tuples is sought, but the set of tuples is not a function. (how?)
+This will fail to yield a solution if a function corresponding to a set of tuples is sought, but that set of tuples does not actually determine a function.

 Operators with two arguments